Table of Contents

 3. Start a YouTube Show

-People are watching more and more video, and YouTube is the platform of choice.
+People are watching more and more video content, and YouTube is the platform of choice.
 We’ve come a long way since early adopters of YouTube pioneered this platform as a tool for building brand awareness through irreverent, short-form video content.
 Remember Blendtec’s “Will it Blend” series, and how it showed us all years ago that video could be fun?

 - Be consistent, and commit to delivering a new episode weekly, bi-weekly, or at other consistent intervals.